Anurag30112003/Deploy-Wtih-Github-Pages-JS-Frameworks-/README.md

     node ./gh-pages.js

-#### Don't forget to add the following your username ,email and gitrepo in the gh-pages.js file.
+#### Don't forget to add the following your username ,email and githubrepo in the gh-pages.js file.